 This recertification product consists of four clinical review articles focused on single disorders, or on one or more distinct aspects of a single psychiatric, neurologic, or substance use disorder.
 Authored by leading experts in the field and hosted in CPNP’s peer-reviewed journal, The Mental Health Clinician (MHC), these case-based articles will be fully referenced and offer therapeutic advice based on both evidence and longstanding clinical experience.
 Pearls articles focus on aspects of disease states and their pharmacotherapy that require synthesis of solutions to problems or development of practices that require judgement(s) founded on evidence, but modified or tempered by extensive clinical experience and practicalities of “real world” necessities.
 The articles are intended to allow you to gain greater insights into the strategies of clinical decision-making used by expert clinicians.
 Topics include PTSD guidelines, opioid use disorder and pregnancy, clozapine augmentation, and multiple sclerosis.

-Psychopharmacology Pearls is an application-based continuing pharmacy education (CPE) activity that releases on November 7, 2019.
+Psychopharmacology Pearls is an application-based continuing pharmacy education (CPE) activity.
 An application-based CPE activity requires that participants apply the information learned.
 The examination for this product often features case studies requiring that the participant apply the principles learned through the readings.
 Psychopharmacology Pearls includes: